Argennon-Project/ADAGs/README.md

 This contrasts with the approach of some older blockchains that incentivized the development of a totally useless technology of hash calculation.

+Using Succinct Argument of Knowledge systems makes the main functionalities of an Argennon validator light enough to be implemented as a smart contract.
+By deploying a validator contract on another platform, Argennon could use more established blockchains as an extra layer of security.
+In addition, this contract will facilitate trustless bridging of assets to the Argennon blockchain.
+To reduce the execution fee, this validator contract can be used for validating only roll-ups of the state transition.

 An initial draft of the Argennon white paper can be found [here](https://raw.githubusercontent.com/aybehrouz/AVM/main/pdf/A.pdf).
 In addition, this [link](https://www.argennon.com/features.html) provides a brief overview of the important properties of the Argennon platform.

-Until the launch of the Argennon main-net, an ERC20 token and a governance system will be deployed on the Binance Smart Chain or the Ethereum network in order to represent investors' share in the project and give them the opportunity to determine the project's path.
+Until the launch of the Argennon main-net, an ERC20 token and a governance system will be deployed on the Binance Smart Chain in order to represent investors' share in the project and give them the opportunity to determine the project's path.
 After the launch of the Argennon blockchain, this token will be convertible in 1:1 ratio to the native currency of the Argennon blockchain.